Xextan/refgram/README.md

 Where metaphor is required, I recommend sticking to simple or self-explanatory analogies or symbols which are likely to be widely understood across various cultures.
 Conversely, compounds should avoid idioms, allusions, or other figures of speech which rely extensively on the listener's familiarity with a specific cultural context.

-The other types of words include particles, which serve special grammatical functions and take the form V, CV, and CVV, and freewords.
-Freewords include borrowed words and proper names (such as “Xextan”) and like roots and compounds, are grammatically predicates (see lesson 1).
-They cover all other valid word shapes besides predicates and particles.
+The other major class of native Xextan words is particles, which serve special grammatical functions and take the form V, CV, and CVV.
+A few examples include the personal pronouns **ni** and **vo**, the case markers **o**, **e**, and **a**, and the numbers 0-9.

+Finally, all valid words with shapes that count as neither roots nor compounds nor particles belong to a catch-all class of words known as "freewords".
+Freewords are predicates, like roots and compounds, and are used for personal names, borrowed words, cultural terms, taxonomic classifications, and various other purposes.